Bringing Scientists Together for Change

-Our International Ocean Acidification Initiative builds the scientific and technical capacity of practitioners leading ocean acidification initiatives worldwide and in their home countries.
+Our Ocean Science Equity Initiative involves building the scientific and technical capacity of practitioners leading ocean acidification initiatives worldwide and in their home countries.

 We connect local communities and R&D experts to design affordable, open-source technological innovations, and facilitate the exchange of technical equipment, gear, and spare parts needed to keep equipment functioning.

 We bring scientists together through multi-year joint research projects to find solutions to the ocean’s biggest problems.
 Leveraging resources and pooling expertise between countries makes research plans more robust and deepens professional relationships that last for decades.